UnkwUsr/matterbridge-simplex/README.md

 ### Obtaining chat id

+**Please note:**, in simplex chat, group chats and contact chats have their own separated ids, that mean you can easily have **group** chat with id 5 AND **contact** chat with id 5 and this is normal.
+This is why you have to know both id and type of the chat.

 You can get chat id of selected chat by using cli command `/i #group_name` or `/i @contact_name`.